mollie/WooCommerce/readme.txt

 * Fix - A new customerID was created for every new order where a payment method that supported recurring payments was selected
 * Fix - When plugin 2.8.0 was used with WooCommerce 2.6 or older, a fatal error would be shown on the return page (because of use of new WooCommerce 3.0 method)
-* Fix - Some cancelled payments for cancelled orders where redirected to "Retry payment" instead of "Order received" page, see Github issue #166
+* Fix - Some cancelled payments for cancelled orders where redirected to "Retry payment" instead of "Order received" page, see GitHub issue #166

 = 2.8.0 - 09/01/2018 =